Bubble Book patent

 There was a substantial, multi-faceted marketing campaign

-In 1920, an extensive advertising campaign targeting retail customers was launched (see the
+retail customers was launched (see the

-Advertisment section) -- at a cost of $75,000 according to a trade ad in
+a cost of $75,000 (close to $1 million in today's

-According to another trade ad in
+According to a November, 1920 ad in

 campaign ever devoted to books," a claim repeated in the review of Bubble Book #12 referred to above and published in the same issue